interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 The minimum collateral (DOT) a user needs to provide as griefing protection.

-.. note:: Serves to disincentivize griefing attacks against vaults, where users create issue requests, temporarily locking a Vault's collateral, but never execute the issue process.
+.. note:: Serves to disincentivize griefing attacks against vault, where users create issue requests, temporarily locking a Vault's collateral, but never execute the issue process.

 *Substrate*: ``MinimumCollateralUser: Balance;``